Wimbledon F.C.: The Football League

-The top flight
+First Division football and an FA Cup triumph

 Many observers tipped Wimbledon to go straight back down in 198687, but after losing the first game of the season away at Manchester City, Wimbledon won the next four games to perch atop the league table on 1 September.
 Wimbledon eventually finished sixth, before Dave Bassett moved on to Watford.
 His successor was Bristol Rovers manager Bobby Gould.
 Dubbed "The Crazy Gang" because of the eccentric behaviour of its players, fans and chairman, Sam Hammam, the club's greatest moment came in 1988 when, very much against expectation, the team won the FA Cup, beating overwhelming favourites Liverpool 10 with a goal from Lawrie Sanchez.
 37,000 Wimbledon fans witnessed captain Dave Beasant becoming the first goalkeeper to save a penalty in an FA Cup final, stopping John Aldridge's shot.
 The only downside of this triumph was that the club would not be able to compete in the European Cup Winners' Cup, as the ban on English teams from European competition following the Heysel Stadium Disaster was still in operation at this time.
+Wimbledon also finished seventh in the league this season.